 We’ve been continuously family-run since day one.
 The farm and ice cream operations are currently managed by the 9th generation.
 As the business has grown and our operations expanded, we've been lucky to attract some of the best herdsmen, farmers, and dairymen to join us.

 The Richardsons came to America in 1636, after having been farmers in England.
 They first stopped in Charlestown and then helped settle the pasture lands of Woburn.

-By 1695, David Richardson moved from Woburn to Salem Village, which is now part of Middleton Massachusetts.
-David started Richardson's farm as it is known today: the Richardson's have milked cows in Middleton every day since his arrival (more than 300 years or 109,500 days straight).
+By 1695, David Richardson moved from Woburn to Salem Village, which is now part of Middleton, Massachusetts.
+David started Richardson's Farm as it is known today.
+For the first few generations in Middleton, the Richardsons were mostly subsistence farmers: milking cows, raising chickens, vegetables and any other food needed to sustain the family through their normal daily activities.
+From those humble beginnings we continue on today.
+The Richardson's have milked cows in Middleton every day since his arrival (more than 300 years or 109,500 days straight).

 By 1900, the farm began growing with more and more cows.
 Hazen K Richardson was in charge.
 With his two sons, Ben and Hazen M, they started bottling, selling and distributing milk in 1917.
 The farm expanded to over 1,000 cows by 1934.

 In 1952, Ben and Hazen Richardson set out to make “One Perfect Ice Cream.”
 A decade later, our ice cream stand became a local favorite with over 50 flavors to choose from (a remarkable achievement at the time).

 In 1978, we launched our wholesale business, delivering our ice cream to other dairy stands, grocery stores and restaurants throughout New England.

 Our employees make us proud.
 Farm, ice cream, milk and delivery staff have been with us for years, and our scoopers, mostly students, come back summer after summer.
 Family involvement and employee longevity ensure consistency.